sanskrit/raw_etexts_english/blogs/manasataramgini/2006-05-22_draupadi-ammal-and-chunitan.md

 +++
-title = "draupadi ammAL andxa0chunItan"
+title = "draupadi ammAL and chunItan"

 +++
 A sub-set of the smarta brahmins of Gingee, Melaccheri Kadu and parts of